junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 They don't really have anywhere in mind to go, with the horses.
-But they are still over delighted to have them.
+But they are still overdelighted to have them.
 Dean, especially.

 Days later, when he's grooming the Baby -- of course he has to name her after the real Baby -- Sam tells him, chuckling, "You have any idea how much it's like watching you wash the car?"